What are our Favourite Countries?

 Having traveled to over 50 countries in the past 7 years, we get the same question asked over and over again – what was your favourite country/destination?

 There is no easy answer.
-Different places meant different things at different times throughout the journey.
-We loved every country we visited; each had its own charm, culture and interesting attractions.
+Different places meant different things at different times.
+We’ve enjoyed most of the places we’ve visited; each had its own charm, culture and interesting attractions.

 Although we have differing highlights and stand out moments, we do agree on our favorite countries.
 Though the best we can do is narrow the list of 50+ countries to our Top 7 favourites.